Continuous-variable gate teleportation and bosonic-code error correction: Application: GKP error correction in the macronode wire

 \subsection{Teleportation-based GKP error correction}

 The goal of GKP error correction is to eliminate CV-level noise that has corrupted an encoded state through a procedure that projects the noisy state back into the GKP codespace.
 Sources of noise include displacements \cite{GKP}, thermal noise including pure loss \cite{Noh2019}, dephasing \cite{Nielsen2010}, and inherent finite-squeezing noise that is particularly relevant in CVCS settings \cite{Nick2014}.
 In Steane-style GKP error correction, the noisy encoded state is coupled to a GKP ancilla, which is measured in the $q$ basis (using homodyne detection).
 The process is repeated with another GKP ancilla for the $p$ basis.
-The two measurement outcomes (referred to together as the syndrome) are fed into a decoder that provides a recovery map consisting of shifts in position and momentum that, when actively performed, restore the GKP subspace \cite{GKP,Glancy2006}.
+The two measurement outcomes (referred to together as the syndrome) are fed into a decoder that provides a recovery map consisting of shifts in position and momentum that, when actively performed, restore the GKP subspace and attempt to correct logical errors on the encoded qubit \cite{GKP,Glancy2006}.

 In CVCS settings, Gaussian finite-squeezing noise accumulates as an encoded state teleports from node to node~\cite{Alexander2014}.
 It was shown that fault tolerance in canonical CVCS quantum computing is possible by periodically performing Steane-style GKP error correction \cite{Nick2014}.
-However, canonical CVCS and associated GKP error correction require two-mode entangling operations of the form $e^{ig\op{q} \otimes \op{q}}$, which are hard to realize because they require active squeezing.
-Experimentally accessible CVCS are those used in macronode-CVCS QC, where the coupling requires only passive components---beamsplitters and phase delays.
+However, canonical CVCSs and associated GKP error correction require two-mode entangling operations of the form $e^{ig\op{q} \otimes \op{q}}$, which are hard to realize because they require active squeezing.
+Experimentally accessible CVCSs are those used in macronode-CVCS QC, where the coupling requires only passive components---beam splitters and phase delays.

-We show here that CV Knill-style error correction, in which error correction proceeds by teleporting the input state through two bosonically encoded ancillae \cite{Baragiola2019}, performs the recovery map automatically, with the syndrome used purely to determine the likelihood and type of logical-level error \cite{Grimsmo2020}.
-In fact, pre-measuring the $\ket{0_\GKP}$ ancillae (and performing shifts accordingly) in the canonical CVCS construction of Ref.~\cite{Nick2014} embeds them directly inline (with a Fourier transform applied).
-This can be seen in the following depiction,
+We show here that an alternate method, known as Knill-style CV error correction, proceeds by teleporting the input state through two encoded ancillae---typically an encoded Bell pair~\cite{Baragiola2019}---performing the recovery map automatically.
+The syndrome is used purely to determine the likelihood and type of logical-level error \cite{Grimsmo2020}.
+In fact, pre-measuring the $\ket{0_\GKP}$ ancillae used for Steane-style error correction in the canonical CVCS construction of Ref.~\cite{Nick2014} (and performing shifts) accordingly embeds them directly inline as a 2-qubit GKP cluster state.
+Teleporting through this inline resource state may then be interpreted as Knill-style error correction.
+This enables two different interpretations of the same physical setup from Ref.~\cite{Nick2014},